DanRuta/jsNet/README.md

 ## Future plans
 ---
 More and more features will be added, as time goes by, and I learn more.
 General improvements and optimisations will be added throughout.
 Breaking changes will be documented.
 Check the changelog to see the history of added features.

 ##### Short term
-The next big feature will be WebAssembly support.
-This will arive in version 3.0, after some more testing is done on the existing beta version.
+The WebAssembly version, a complete re-write has just shipped in general release version 3.0.
+Next, in 3.1, I'll be going through a list of optimizations ideas I've racked up.
 You can keep track of progress on the dev branch.

 ##### Long term
-Once that is done, I will be experimenting with WebGL shaders to run computations on the GPU.
+Once that is done, I will be experimenting with a WebGL version, using shaders to run computations on the GPU.

 ## Contributing
 ---
-Always looking for feedback, suggestions and ideas, especially if something's not right, or it can be improved/optimized.
+I am always looking for feedback, suggestions and ideas, especially if something's not right, or it can be improved/optimized.

 Pull requests are always welcome.
 Just make sure the tests all pass and coverage is at (or nearly) at 100%.
 To develop, first ```npm install``` the dev dependencies.
 You can then run ```grunt``` to listen for file changes and transpile, and you can run the mocha tests via ```npm test```, where you can also see the coverage.

+To build the WebAssembly version, you will need to be able to use emscripten to compile locally.
+Check out [this article](https://medium.com/statuscode/setting-up-the-ultimate-webassembly-c-workflow-6484efa3e162) I wrote if you need any help setting it up.
+Once set up, run ```npm run build``` to set up the environment.
+Grunt will do the compilation during development.